LucasDelfino92/morrowindsharp/mw2.md

 ### Conflict resolution

-tes3cmd lets us clean all active plugins in our load order, and also solve conflicts in leveled lists, generating a **multipatch.esp** file for the latter process which we will have to place at the end of our load order.
+**tes3cmd** also allows us to solve conflicts in leveled lists, generating a **multipatch.esp** file which will be placed at the end of our load order.
 This is very useful when, for example, you have a mod that adds new weapons to a leveled list while another removes items from a leveled list (such as Daedric equipment).

 - Run WryeMash in MO2.
 - In the **Mods** tab, click *Misc* on the header and go to **TES3cmd** -> **Create MultiPatch**.
 - tes3cmd will now generate the multipatch.
 After the process is over, close the window. **multipatch.esp** will now be present at the end of your load order.
 Make sure you activate it.

-TES3Merge lets us merge the objects in our active plugins in order to reduce conflicts, generating a **Merged Objects.esp** file which we will have to place at the end of our load order.
+**TES3Merge** lets us merge the objects in our active plugins in order to reduce conflicts, generating a **Merged Objects.esp** file which we will have to place at the end of our load order.
 This is very useful when, for example, you have a mod that modifies the stats on the Glass Armor while another modifies how it looks like: TES3Merge will merge both changes into a single plugin.

 - Run TES3Merge in MO2.
 Once it's finished, press any key to exit.
 - **Merged Objects.ESP** will now be present at the end of your load order.
 Make sure you activate it.

 Last but not least, Merged Objects.ESP makes a handufl of unintended changes to the Imperial Netch Blade, Iron Spider Dagger, Stormkiss, and Sjoring Hard-Heart records when using BTBGI Necro Edit and MDMD - More Deadly Morrowind Denizens.
-To fix this, install and activate the following plugin.
+To fix this, install and activate the following plugin, which will override these unintended changes with the intended record edits.

 - [**Merged Objects Anti-Suck**](https://www.nexusmods.com/morrowind/mods/49232) by Sigourn